Ernyoke/certified-aws-solutions-architect-associate/2-deep-dive/vpc.md

 - Virtual Private Gateway:
     - VPN concentrator on the AWS side of the VPN connection
-    - Virtual Private Gateway (VGW) is created and attached to the VPC from which we want to create the site-to-site VPN connection
+    - Virtual Private Gateway (VPG) is created and attached to the VPC from which we want to create the site-to-site VPN connection
     - Possibility to customize the ASN
 - Customer Gateway:
     - Software application or physical device on customer side of the VPN connection